March 16, 2026

 Same numbers.
 Completely different insight.

-Settingup context takes less than ten minutes and shapes every piece of commentary going forward.
+Setting up context takes less than ten minutes and shapes every piece of commentary going forward.

 · Start with Goals.
 What's the business actually trying to achieve?
 An exit?
 Funding?
 Lifestyle income?
 This single piece of context has the biggest impact on relevance.